Noel León: Career

-Lower formulae
+Formula 4 (2018–2021)

 2018

 León's first appearance in single-seaters was at the penultimate round of the 2017-18 NACAM F4 season, deputising for Michael Santos at Ram Racing.
 It was a strong debut, as he finished on the podium in races one and two.

-He returned for the opening round of the 2018-19 NACAM F4 season, which supported the 2018 Mexican Grand Prix.
+León returned for the opening round of the 2018-19 NACAM F4 season, which supported the 2018 Mexican Grand Prix.
 He once again finished on the podium in race one, and was fourth in race two.

 2020

-Contesting the entire 2019–20 NACAM F4 season and once again competing with Ram Racing, the season would prove to be a breakthrough, as León scored seven victories, which, coupled with eight further podiums, propelled him to title success.
+León contested the entire 2019–20 NACAM F4 season with Ram Racing once more, opening the season with a win and another podium during the round that coincided the 2019 Mexican Grand Prix.
+He maintained his form for the rest of the season, scoring a win in each of the remaining six rounds.
+Those wins, coupled with eight further podiums, allowed him to clinch the title with one race to spare.

 2021

 In 2021, León progressed into the F4 United States Championship with DEForce Racing, partnering fellow countryman José Andrés Martínez.
 Whilst he only scored two wins at Road America and Mid-Ohio across the year, the Mexican managed to move his way to the lead of the standings with a string of consistent podium finishes, culminating in a double podium at the Circuit of the Americas in a round supporting the 2021 United States Grand Prix, where León clinched the championship.